jdc20181/TappyBird/README.md

 <a href="https://jdc20181.github.io/TappyBird/">Enjoy!</a>

+#Release Log

+*Version 0.0.2*

+This release is packed!

+Bug Fixes, Leveling has been started.

+Suggestions are welcome!

 #Patch- Log

 Patches are what will make up a entire release.
 These are done hourly, Daily, Weekly, monthly.
 The bigger the task the longer it takes.
 Releases will be done after the last number reaches 9 - Which in return means there could be up to 9 patches in a release.
 The first 20 Releases will come fast with small improvments.
-Version 0.1.0 will come after the first `9` releases - `0.0.1-0.0.9`
+Version 0.1.0 will come after the first X amount  releases -

+*Version 0.0.1 Completed New Release*

 *Version 0.0.1.3*